International Normalized Ratio

 What might affect my test results?

-Certain foods and any medicines you take may affect your results, especially if you
+Certain foods such as green leafy vegetables and any medicines you take may affect

 How do I get ready for this test?